hospino11/spring-boot-fundamentals/README.md

 ## Entities
 Entities are objects that live in the database, and they have the ability to be mapped to a database.
 Entities are defined by the @Entity annotation.
 If the @Table annotation is missing, the entity will be mapped to a table which has the same name as the entity class name.

+## MVC
+- Model: representation of data in a system.
+- View: responsible for displaying data.
+- Controller: responsible for directing incoming user requests to the correct resources and send the responses from those resources back to the user.

+Controller layer uses the @Controller annotation.
+Service layer contains the business logic to retrieve the data using the repository layer.